What is Employee Turnover Rate?

 To every company, high employee turnover is undesirable and can have a significant adverse impact.
-Therefore, it is in the best interest of the company to reduce the rate of turnover.
+Therefore, it is in the best interest of the company to reduce it.
 Here are several reasons why a high employee turnover rate is detrimental:

 1. Costs of hiring

-When an employee leaves the company, the company incurs costs to find a replacement.
-Costs include recruitment costs, advertising costs, administration costs, background check costs, and testing/interviewing costs.
+When an employee leaves the company, the company incurs costs to find a replacement – recruitment costs, advertising costs, administration costs, background check costs, and testing/interviewing costs.
 In addition, there are costs of lost productivity when the employee is attending a training program.

 2. Decline in morale

 A high employee turnover rate results in an unfavorable effect on the morale of the remaining employees.
 Existing employees may face additional stress, resulting in lower productivity.